 The Great Law of Peace, GAYANASHAGOWA

 Keep in mind the basis and creative source of the original US Constitution, The Great Law of Peace, Gayanashagowa, was a thousand year old oral tradition of the Iroquois Nations.
-It was translated, published and printed by their official keeper of the Iroquois Nations organization minutes, Benjamin Franklin.

 One day, a canoe made of white stone carried a man, born of a virgin, across Onondaga Lake to announce The Good News of Peace had come and the killing and violence would end.
 He traveled from village to village over the course of years, preaching peace because peace was the desire of the Creator.
 Oral history says it may have taken him 40 years to reach everyone and get agreement from all five nations.This man became known as The Peacemaker.
 Eventually, the five nations agreed to the Great Law of Peace and became known collectively as the Haudenosaunee, which means People of the Long House.